-Like many recipes using wine or brandy, sake is often used for Japanese cooking.
-It takes away the fishy smell and adds a nice flavor.
+Like many recipes that use wine or brandy, sake is often used in Japanese cooking.
+It takes away fishy smells and also adds a nice flavor to many dishes.

 Photographed by Masashi Kuma

 - 1/3 bunch komatsuna Japanese mustard greens

 - 1 sheet konbu kelp (5 cm x 5 cm)

 - yuzu peel from 1/4 of a yuzu (cut into thin strips)

 - 10 ml usukuchi soy sauce (2 tsp)

 - 150 ml dashi